Index of the Suttas of the

 12. Anantavā Suttaṃ, III.215

-The Buddha states that the view that the world is endless arises from not understanding the impermanent and painful nature of form, sense-experience, perception, own-making, and sense-consciousness and the seen, heard, sensed, cognized, acquired, investigated, or turned over in mind.
+The Buddha states that the view that the world does not have beginnings and ends arises from not understanding the impermanent and painful nature of form, sense-experience, perception, own-making, and sense-consciousness and the seen, heard, sensed, cognized, acquired, investigated, or turned over in mind.

 PTS: Unlimited (is the world), III.172